NickMC05/ENGG1340_Group70/README.md

 1. "make"
 2. "./main"
 - After this, resize the terminal according to the size specified on the screen.
 If the terminal is already properly sized, the menu screen should pop up.
+- We recommend to check out the 'Optons' tab first, where you can choose the difficulty you want to play and the customize your car.